Migrations

 request.bar // but bar is

-becomes RequestHandler
+})Previous RouteHandler becomes RequestHandler breaking

-was not a documented/advertised type (but rather used internally).
+Technically, no one should be affected by this, as RouteHandler was not a documented/advertised type (but rather used internally).
 Nevertheless, as it was an exported type, we're drawing attention to the change.

-.
+To make things more explicit, we've renamed RouteHandler to the more correct RequestHandler.
 While originally only used in route-definitions, this type is actually the foundation of all handlers/middleware, and thus needed a more appropriate name before people started using it externally.

 import { RequestHandler } from 'itty-router'